The Best Gluten Free Frosted Gingerbread Cookies

 • Make sure your butter is soft.
 The best way to do this is to allow butter to soften on the counter at room temperature.
 If you must microwave it, only microwave for 10 seconds per ½ cup.
 If you have to do multiple intervals, that’s okay, but this will help prevent it from melting portions of the butter.
 But the best way is to plan ahead and soften naturally!

 • If you would like to make these cookies vegan, you can easily use vegan butter in place of butter and you can use coconut milk in the icing!
-My favorite options for this are Miyoko's Vegan Butter with Sea Salt and Real Coco Coconut Milk.
+My favorite options for this are Miyoko's Vegan Butter with Sea Salt and coconut milk.

 • I use pumpkin in this recipe, which is completely necessary for a soft and pillowy texture!
 It’s also a great way to use up leftover pumpkin from Thanksgiving!